iamfaith99/risk-neutral-monte-carlo/README.md

 - Relative efficiency

 The JAX implementation demonstrates substantial performance improvements:
-- 5-20x speedup compared to the NumPy implementation
+- Up to 65x speedup compared to the NumPy implementation (as measured by the benchmarking script)
 - Ability to handle millions of simulation paths efficiently
 - Precise computation of option Greeks through automatic differentiation
 - Excellent scaling properties for large-scale simulations

-These results showcase advanced programming skills in high-performance numerical computing and financial modeling, making this project an excellent demonstration of technical capabilities for quantitative finance roles.